DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments

 Learning singulation for grasping with dexterous hands offers a promising approach to handling objects in cluttered environments.
 However, the high degrees of freedom (DoF) of dexterous hands and the complexity of cluttered scenes make this synergy challenging to learn.
 One approach to addressing this challenge is task decomposition.
 Jiang et al. \cite{dexsing} propose a three-stage framework where separate policies are trained for isolating, grasping, and lifting.
 While this decomposition simplifies learning by breaking the problem into manageable sub-tasks, it also limits the synergy between singulation and grasping.
 In particular, minimal singulation may often suffice for dexterous grasping, as illustrated in Fig. \ref{fig: teaser}.
 Alternatively, curriculum learning \cite{Bengio2009CurriculumL} has proven effective in tackling complex tasks and has already been successfully applied to dexterous grasping policies \cite{xuUniDexGraspUniversalRobotic2023,wanUniDexGraspImprovingDexterous2023}.
-Our work builds on this success by exploring curriculum learning to develop a unified policy that integrates both singulation and grasping for dexterous manipulation.
+More recently, Bai et al.~\cite{bai2025retrieval} utilize a dexterous hand to expose the target object from clutter for grasping, but their reward design primarily encourages palm movement during singulation.
+In contrast, we argue that finger dexterity should be leveraged throughout the singulation to improve efficiency.
+For instance, in a top-down grasp, the palm can remain above the target while the fingers actively separate surrounding objects until a feasible grasp is possible.
+Therefore, our work builds on this success by exploring curriculum learning to develop a unified policy that integrates both singulation and grasping with finger dexterity.

-In this work, we develop a reinforcement learning framework to train a unified policy that seamlessly integrates object singulation and grasping.
-This framework enables a dexterous hand to efficiently grasp target objects from tightly cluttered environments, as illustrated in Fig. \ref{fig: teaser}.
-Due to the challenges of directly solving grasping tasks in general cluttered environments, our method leverages clutter arrangement curriculum learning to progressively enhance the performance of the teacher policy in generated cluttered environments with increasing complexity in object quantity, types, and arrangements.
+In this work, the framework enables a dexterous hand to efficiently retrieve the target object from tightly cluttered environments, as illustrated in Fig. \ref{fig: teaser}.
+We develop a reinforcement learning (RL) framework to seamlessly integrate object singulation and grasping through a unified reward design.
+Due to the challenges of directly solving grasping tasks in densely cluttered environments, our method leverages clutter arrangement curriculum learning to progressively enhance the performance of the teacher policy in generated cluttered environments with increasing complexity in object quantity, types, and arrangements.
 Furthermore, through teacher-student policy distillation, we obtain a vision-based student policy that generalizes across diverse cluttered environments and can be deployed on a real-world robot.